genericmilk/daihon/README.md

 Notes
 - Environment: The app launches zsh with `-lc`, which loads your shell init and PATH.
 - Persistence: Projects are saved to `~/Library/Application Support/Daihon/projects.json`.
+ - Logs: Per-script logs are saved under `~/Library/Application Support/Daihon/Logs/<projectID>/<scriptID>.log`.
+Use the "Clear" button in the Logs window to truncate.